gatoona/Public-Input-Map/README.md

 # Public Input Map Application Ver.
 1.21.0

-This map application was developed for and features the following:
+This map application was developed for map data collection and features the following:

   - SQLite and MySQL support to store and retrieve data.
   - Ability for users to draw and submit points and routes.